3mdeb/news-and-ideas/blog/content/post/2022-01-03-pcie_screamer.md

    cd pcileech-fpga
    git checkout tags/v3.2
    ```
-5. After cloning the repository, the rest of the work will be carried out using the
++ After cloning the repository, the rest of the work will be carried out using the
  `Xilinx Vivado 2017.4` software.
 Luckily for us, the creators of the repository
  provided scripts in TCL that automate work with the project in Vivado.
 There are
  in subdirectory `pciescreamer` such TCL scripts:

  +  vivado_generate_project.tcl - this script makes Vivado project
  +  vivado_build.tcl - this script builds project
  +  vivado_flash_hs2.tcl - this script writes bitstream in FPGA

  We are opening `Xilinx Viavdo` issuing in console command:
  ```bash
    vivado
  ```
  After Vivado main window is open we go to menu `Window` -> `TCL console`.
 In
- bottom part of main window `TCL console` window appears - see screen-shot
+ bottom part of main window `TCL console` window appears:
 ![Vivado TCL console](Vivado_TCL_Console.png)

 In Vivado `TCL console` window we issue command: